ArtezGDA/Tool-Assignment/Nikki_G/README.md

 ```
 Install it as a app, that is running on the background of your computer.
 So every 15 minutes there will be a pop-up with a math quiestion, if you have it wrong you need to answer a new quiestion till the 4th, so you can reactivate your brain.

+ - step 1: download Scripteditor for Apple
+ - step 2: read this README file
+ - step 3: open the document in Scripteditor
+ - step 4: run it on the background of your computer
+ - step 5: when the screen pops up, answer the quistions
+ - step 6: every 15 minutes there will pop up another screen.
 ```

 ## Other Homework